uvalib/apollo/README.md

 Run the frontend in development mode with `npm run dev` from the frontend directory.
 All API resests from the frontend will be rediected to the local instance of the backend services.

+To run the backend in dev mode (without Shibboleth) you will also need to supply a fake devuser identifer with the launch command: `./apollosvr.linux -port 8085 -devuser x5ht`

+### Solr Generation

+To generate the Solr Add Xml documents, start up the server and front end.
+Navigate to the target collection.
+Click the green Publish Collection button and all of the Solr docs will be generated in the directory specified by the `solr_dir` param.
+By default this is ./tmp.

+### QDC Generation (WSLS Only)

+QDC generation is handle via a POST to an API endpoint using curl.
+The command: `curl -X POST http://server.name/api/qdc/uva-an109873`.
+The files will be generated in the directory specifed by the `qdc_dir` param which defaults to `/digiserv-delivery/patron/dpla/qdc`